 The 2013/2014 season brought on two important role debuts for the promising young singer.
-Betsy had a successful debut as Elsa in LOHENGRIN at the Landestheater Coburg after singing her first Marschallin in DER ROSENKAVALIER at Stadttheater Klagenfurt.
-In the past season as a resident artist in Coburg, she took on the Governess in Britten's TURN OF THE SCREW and Donna Elvira.
-Other roles in Coburg, where she opened the 2010/2011 season as Iphigénie have included Agathe, Kat’a, Desdemona in OTELLO, and the title roles in DIE VERKAUFTE BRAUT, DIE CSARDASFÜRSTIN, and MADAME POMPADOUR.
-Future plans include Eva in DIE MEISTERSINGER, Mimi in Coburg with GMD Roland Kluttig and directed by Brigitte Faßbaender, and Madame Lidoine in Klagenfurt under GMD Alexander Soddy.
+Betsy had a very successful debut as Elsa in LOHENGRIN at the Landestheater Coburg after singing her first Marschallin in DER ROSENKAVALIER at Stadttheater Klagenfurt.
+In the past seasons as a resident artist at Landestheater Coburg, she has taken on a wide variety of challenging roles after opening the 2010/2011 season as Iphigénie.
+These include the Governess in Britten's TURN OF THE SCREW, Donna Elvira, Agathe, Kat’a, Desdemona in OTELLO, and the title roles in DIE VERKAUFTE BRAUT, DIE CSARDASFÜRSTIN, and MADAME POMPADOUR.
+Future plans include Mimi in Coburg with GMD Roland Kluttig, directed by Brigitte Faßbaender, and Madame Lidoine in Klagenfurt under GMD Alexander Soddy.

 Betsy Horne earned vocal degrees with distinction at Cottey College and at the University of Kansas before being awarded a grant to study at the Hochschule für Musik Mainz with tenor Andreas Karasiak.
 Parallel to her studies, she appeared at the Oper Köln, Staatstheater Mainz, Maifestspiele Wiesbaden, and in leading roles at the Schwetzinger Festspiele and the Potsdamer Festspiele Sanssouci.